 Police Community Support Officers are an important part of the policing family.
 You’re the person out on the street providing a visible and reassuring presence, the eyes and ears of both the public and Northumbria Police.
-You’re engaging with local communities, helping to prevent crime, building valued relationships and tackling anti-social behaviour.
-You’re there to understand local issues.
-It is a role like no other.
+Our exciting PCSO apprenticeship programme is a chance to earn as you learn; we’ll equip you with the skills and confidence to engage with local communities, help to prevent crime and build valued relationships.

 What are we looking for in you?